 The Disclosure Statement is a nontechnical description of the rules governing this Roth IRA.
-It is easy to understand, with explanations separated by headings that help you locate specific rules and regulations.
+Please find within the document explanations separated by headings that help you locate specific rules and regulations.

 Form 5305-RA (Rev. April 2017) Department of the Treasury Internal Revenue Service